Nailed it! Four ways to stop your cat from scratching indoors

 1. Provide an alternative scratching point

-If your cat is scratching to sharpen its claws, then the obvious solution is to buy a scratching post as a replacement target.
+If your cat is scratching to sharpen their claws, one helpful solution is to provide a scratching post as an alternative outlet.

-Place the scratching post in front of its favourite scratching point, and encourage your cat by gently rubbing its paws on the new post.
+Place the scratching post in front of their favourite scratching point and encourage your cat by encouraging them to explore their new post with their paws.
 Scratching posts are designed with scratching behaviour in mind, and your cat will likely prefer this post over any other household object.

 2. Use treats to encourage a new scratching outlet

-You’ve been gently and patiently encouraging your cat to use the new scratching post – but it’s not interested.
+You’ve been gently and patiently encouraging your cat to use the new scratching post – but they’re not interested.
 If this is the case for your cat, try using tempting treats.

-Place treats on top of the post, and give your cat lots of attention when it finds the treat.
-Now try blocking off the old scratching points – hopefully your cat will learn to love the new post over its old scratching spots.
+Place treats on top of the post and give your cat lots of attention when they find the treat.
+Now try blocking off the old scratching points – hopefully your cat will learn to love the new post over their old scratching spots.

 3. Help your cat feel more secure

-If your cat is scratching near the door, window or cat flap, it may be feeling insecure in its territory.
+If your cat is scratching near the door, window or cat flap, they may be feeling insecure in their territory.
 Here’s how to help your cat feel less stressed:

-• Make your home smaller: Restrict access to a number of ‘non-essential’ rooms.
+Make your home smaller: Restrict access to a number of ‘non-essential’ rooms to create a more secure environment.
 Your cat will gradually become more comfortable in the main rooms, like the kitchen, living room and hallway.

-• Help your cat scent mark your house: Cats have scent glands in their cheeks, which is why they often rub objects with their faces.
+Help your cat scent mark your house: Cats have scent glands in their cheeks and chins, which is why they often rub objects with their faces.
 Rub your cat’s cheek with a cloth to collect some of this scent, and then rub the cloth around the house, helping your cat feel more relaxed in its territory.

 4. Take time to play with and exercise your cat

 Many cats love attention from their human friends, but aren’t always sure of the best way to attract it.
-Your cat may have discovered that while you ignore them when they use the scratching post, you’ll definitely give them attention if they take a few swipes at the new leather sofa.
+Your cat may have discovered that while you ignore them when they use the scratching post, you’ll give them attention if they take a few swipes at the new leather sofa.
+There are many different ways to entertain and exercise your cat.

 Spending more time playing with your cat and providing them with toys may help reduce their scratching problem.
 Additionally, giving your cat ample positive praise and attention when they use the ‘official’ scratching post may also help moderate its behaviour.

-Above all, remember that scratching is a natural behaviour for a cat, and one that shouldn’t be outlawed.
-Rather, with proper persuasion and encouragement, your cat can find a better way to exercise this natural behaviour on their designated scratching post.
+Above all, remember that scratching is a natural behaviour for a cat, and with patience and positive reinforcement, your cat can learn to express this instinct on appropriate surfaces like their scratching post.

 Share On